 Of course families should be free to select private schools, including Waldorf schools.
 Of course such schools should be allowed to exist.
 But they should stand on their own feet, finding their own funding.
 Public resources should not be diverted to them at the expense of public schools, nor should they be allowed to insinuate themselves into public education systems.

 According to Waldorf belief, there is a single correct course for a soul to follow: It is the "white path."
 Straying from this path means taking the downward, evil, "black" path.
 "Thus thou wouldst tread the black path, while the others from whom thou didst sever thyself tread the white path.” — Rudolf Steiner.
-[See "Guardians" and "White-Black".]
-Because they embrace of Steiner's occult teachings, true-believing Waldorf teachers strive to maneuver children toward the one true form of life, the Anthroposophical form.
-[See "Spiritual Agenda".]
+[See "Guardians" and "White/Black".]
+Because they embrace Steiner's occult teachings, true-believing Waldorf teachers strive to maneuver children toward the one true form of life, the Anthroposophical form.

 Anthroposophists believe that the correct path has been pointed out for us by Rudolf Steiner, who was a transcendent master and authority, inferior only to the gods themselves.
 Waldorf schools often operate in nearly worshipful obedience to Steiner's directives.
 There is a reason, after all, that Waldorf schools are also called Steiner schools.
 [For a sampling of the sorts of statements Steiner's followers make about him, see "Guru".
-To explore Waldorf school operations from the inside, see "Faculty Meetings", "Discussions", "Advice", and the series of "Ex-Teacher" reports: 1, 2, 3, 4, 5, 6, 7, 8, 9, etc.]
+To explore Waldorf school operations from the inside, see "Faculty Meetings", "Discussions", "Advice for Teachers", and the series of "Ex-Teacher" reports.]

 Likewise, the Waldorf conception of democracy is tightly restrictive.
-The only sphere in which democracy is legitimate, according to Steiner, is secular government; and the government should not meddle in any of the more important spheres.
+The only sphere in which democracy is legitimate, according to Steiner, is secular government; and the government should not meddle in the more important spheres of life — the spiritual/cultural sphere and the economic sphere.
+[See "Threefolding".]
 Certainly, government should not attempt to restrict the spiritual work being done by Waldorf schools.
 This work is incompatible with democratic decision-making.
-The gods have made a plan, Steiner has shown us this plan, and now we must implement it or suffer the horrible consequences.
+The gods have made a plan, Steiner has shown us this plan, and now we must implement it or suffer horrible consequences.
 This is not a matter that can be put to a vote.
 Indeed, nothing truly important can be put to a vote.
-We obey or suffer the consequences.
-(In the bizarre logic of Steiner's teachings, we have to make this choice "freely" — but in practice this simply means that we must fall in line with the great plan.)
+We obey or we suffer the consequences of our disobedience.
+(In the bizarre logic of Steiner's teachings, we have to "freely" choose to obey — but in practice this simply means that we must fall in line with the great plan.)
 [See "Democracy" and "Hell".]

 When democratic societies weaken their public education systems and lend support to strange alternative systems such as the Waldorf system, they do so at their peril.